Is there an auto train from NY to Florida?

 How Auto Trains Function: The Basics

-Auto trains reveal the evolution of transportation technology.
+Auto trains reveal the evolution of relocation technology.
 An auto train consists of diesel or electric locomotives pulling specially designed rail cars.
 These rail cars have built-in ramps for driving, parking and securing vehicles.
-These trains combine road and rail travel for multimodal transport.
+These trains combine road and rail travel for multimodal hauling.

 Auto trains operate like freight trains with additional logistics at load/unload stations.
 To ensure vehicle safety, adding and removing vehicles requires precise coordination, specialised loading docks, and trained staff.
 Loading and unloading these precious cargoes requires extreme care to avoid damage.
 Auto trains operate differently from other freight services due to this delicate leap.